opengeospatial/teamengine-integration-testing/README.md

 # Goal
 - This script should run in a nightly basis against master branch of TE and all the tests.
 - The script can easily be run be providing a CSV file with the version of TE and tests to run.
-Fro example: https://github.com/opengeospatial/teamengine-builder/blob/master/beta-releases/201701.csv
+For example: https://github.com/opengeospatial/teamengine-builder/blob/master/beta-releases/201701.csv

 # Test Suites that can be tested